 The Builders Prequalification Scheme is meant for construct-only contracts.
 However, the Department may use it for other procurement and construction.

-Prequalified contractors must apply for their prequalification to be renewed every three years and are subject to annual business risk assessments.
+Prequalified contractors must apply for their prequalification to be renewed every three years and are monitored to ensure they continue to meet the minimum financial capacity requirement for prequalification during any procurement process.

 Refer to Builders Prequalification Scheme to access related documents, including the Aboriginal and Regional Contractors Project Specific Upgrade Program or contact us at BuildersPrequalification@finance.wa.gov.au for further information.